FCP-INDI/ndar-dev/README.md

 - act_interface.py - Nipype interface made to work with the ANTs cortical thickness extraction script found [here](https://raw.githubusercontent.com/stnava/ANTs/master/Scripts/antsCorticalThickness.sh)
 - aws_walkthrough.md - Instructions on how to use AWS EC2 to launch and interact with a C-PAC AMI.
 - credentials_template.csv - A template for how the fetch_creds.py module expects in order to read in credentials and use them for python interfaces to various AWS services
+- check_entries.py - A quality control script that analyzes results in the miNDAR tables and determines if they are complete or need to be added/deleted.
 - fetch_creds.py - A python module which reads in a csv file (e.g. credentials_template) and uses this information to create variables and objects used in interfacing with AWS via python.
 - ndar_act_run.py - Streamlined script to execute the nipype workflow from the interface defined in act_interface.py and then upload the results and log files to the NDAR database.
 This script is designed to be launched from a cluster of C-PAC AMI's on AWS using the Sun Grid Engine job scheduler.
 - ndar_run.sge - Bash script to use to submit the ndar_act_cluster.py script in parallel over a cluster of nodes.